B2B Lead Generation Glossary

 Sales Qualified Lead (SQL)

-A Sales Qualified Lead is an MQL that has been vetted by sales and confirmed to have budget, authority, need, and timeline for purchase consideration.
-SQLs represent the highest-value prospects in your pipeline and require follow-up within one hour to maintain momentum.
+A Sales Qualified Lead is an MQL that sales has vetted and confirmed to have budget, authority, need, and timeline, along with the organizational readiness to move toward a purchase decision.
+SQLs are your highest-value pipeline assets.
+Follow up within one hour or risk losing the moment entirely.

 Related terms: